pmcharrison/psynet-mirror/docs/experimenter/graphics.rst

 You should now have a good high-level perspective on PsyNet's graphics functionality.
-To gain more of an insight into how to use these features, we recommend that you explore the ``graphic`` demo and its source code, as well as looking through the low-level documentation below.
+To gain more of an insight into how to use these features, we recommend that you explore the ``graphic`` demo and its source code, as well as looking through the API documentation below.

-Low-level documentation
+API documentation
 -----------------------

 .. automodule:: psynet.graphics